 Kutjevo wine tradition dates back to 1232 when the missionaries from Cistercian order came here and built an abbey with wine cellars.
 Meanwhile, the abbey was demolished and for unknown reasons abandoned.
 In 1735 the castle was built on its place, although abbey’s remains can still be seen as part of the castle.

-This complex now consists also of a large square courtyard and church so the visitor has a lot to visit beside cellars.
+This complex now consists also of a large square courtyard and church, so a visitor has a lot to visit beside cellars.

 Baron and empress

-Franjo Trenk was an Austrian baron, a soldier and a generally peculiar figure who loved Croatia and this part around Požega after having studied and lived a good part of his life here.
-He often spoke for himself: “Ich bin Schlavoner.”
+Franjo Trenk was an Austrian baron, a soldier and a generally peculiar figure who loved Croatia and this part around Požega after having studied and lived a good part of his life there.
+He often spoke for himself: “Ich bin Slawoner.”
 Or in English: “I am a Slavonian.”

-Empress’ first duty is to look after the quality of the empire, including the wines produced in it, and she allow the baron to walk her through the basements and offer her to taste this excellent riesling.
+Empress’ first duty is to look after the quality of the empire, including the wines produced in it, and she allowed the baron to walk her through the basements and to offer her this excellent riesling for tasting.

 For seven days they were closed only occasionally opening the door to their servants who brought them food and treats.
 They came out probably because the temperature in the basement was far above the optimum, and the wine would spoil, and they could not allow it.

-Those who are happy with their love life can explore the dark and cbweb-covered corners in search of a perfect bottle of wine or tasting it directly from oak barrels.
+Those who are happy with their love life can explore the dark and coweb-covered corners in search for a perfect bottle of wine, or by tasting it directly from oak barrels.
 The largest one has volume of 53 520 liters.
 This barrel was made by special craftsmen and assembled on the spot as it could not go through the cellar door because of its size.
 It is decorated with carvings showing details of work in the vineyard, and is protected and impregnated with flaxseed oil.